withastro/docs/src/pages/en/guides/content-collections.md

  - `data` - an object of frontmatter properties inferred from your collection schema.
 Defaults to `any` if no schema is configured.
  - `body` - a string containing the raw, uncompiled body of the Markdown or MDX document.

-### Landing page example
+### Usage example

-Given a `src/content/blog/` collection with the following schema:
+Say you have a `blog/` collection with the post title, publish status, and publish date in each entry's frontmatter.
+You may define a schema in your `src/content/config.ts` like so:

 ```ts
 // src/content/config.ts